pymupdf/PyMuPDF/docs/story-class.rst

       Let the Story provide positioning information about certain HTML elements once their place on the current page has been computed - i.e. invoke this method **directly after** :meth:`Story.place`.

       *Story* will pass position information to *function*.
-This information can for example be used to generate a Table of Content.
+This information can for example be used to generate a Table of Contents.

       :arg callable function: a Python function accepting an :class:`ElementPosition` object.
 It will be invoked by the Story object to process positioning information.
 The function **must** be a callable accepting exactly one argument.
       :arg dict args: an optional dictionary with any **additional** information